So What's This All About?

 This rant could be subdivided into several others, but I'll stick all of the headlamp issues into one.

 Headlights weren't always a problem; occasionally you'd encounter a lad who'd had a prang which had readjusted one headlamp to illuminate the treetops or the opposite lane, but at least there was a reason, and he'd eventually get it fixed.
-These days it seems a lot of new cars leave the factory with the headlights already out of alignment, and for some unknown reason they are exempt from being tested for 3 years, so that's the way they stay.

-Add to this the cyclists who believe it's a good idea to have a military searchlight fastened to their helmets, finely adjusted to shine right into your car.
+Add to this the cyclists who believe it's a good idea to have a military searchlight fastened to their helmets, finely adjusted to shine right into your eyes.
 Don't these assholes realise the dangers inherent in having a blind driver approaching them?

 I need to catch my breath a moment...